xavivives/Learnings/Meditation/vipassana.md

 - By going deep into your subconscious, you are able to find the root of the problems, the sufferings, the **suppressed emotions** that were never processed correctly, and then you will be able to observe it (with equanimity) and release yourself from it.

-- It is not to enter a religion, though many different religious people practice it.
+- It is not to enter or follow a religion, though many different religious people practice it.

 - It is not sectarian.
 In fact, it's **universal**.
 IE. The technique does not teach you to follow any specific god or belief, it releases you from it.